 Very impressed with knowledgeable experience and down to earth practical compassionate sensibilities- Gretchen from California

-Despite the wild variety of cruel and unusual bits and nose-bands on the market, there are no brakes built into the horse’s mouth.
-The horse’s head and neck is their ‘fifth leg’, working more like a gear shift for the complex transmission of their back than a brake.
-They fine tune their balance and their stride by adjusting the position of their head and jaw.
+Volume 4, Light in Hand, Bits, bridles, and the Horse’s Mouth Despite the wild variety of cruel and unusual bits and nose-bands on the market, there are no brakes built into the horse’s mouth that make their legs freeze up and stop moving when you pull on the reins.
+Horses fine tune their balance and their stride by adjusting the position of their head and jaw.
+The horse’s head and neck is genuinely their ‘fifth leg’, working more like a gear shift for the complex transmission of the energies through their back than a brake.
 This fourth volume explores how you can communicate with your hands without interfering with your horse’s movement as they balance themselves.

 Volume 7, Refining Your Aids, Riding in the Wind of the Boot is coming soon

 We should always keep in mind that the only way a horse can tell us that they are injured or in pain is by ‘misbehaving’.
 Most problems can be solved by first making sure your horse is sound.
 Then start at the beginning of this series and making sure you and your horse are communicating clearly as you both progress.